 The sub-contractor are protected under the responsibilities of the general contractor, whatever that is worth.
 Be acquainted with everybody who sets their foot on your property.
 Write down company names and vehicle license numbers.
 And if you file a lawsuit and hire an attorney, make double sure the lawyer is competent.
 Call your state Bar Association to check the status regarding disciplinary actions or complaints against the attorney you choose.

-There are reliable, capable and honest people who work as contractors and lawyers, Commercial Attorney Near Me but the crooked and incompetent ones have put them few and far between, and that truly is a shame.
+There are reliable, capable and honest people who work as contractors and lawyers, Consumer Law Attorney but the crooked and incompetent ones have put them few and far between, and that truly is a shame.

 My chalet-style house has been completed now for three years, but it stood in limbo for seven months in a tangled web of failed inspections and citations.
 I use to pride myself in the decisions I made in business and investments, but now I am so skeptical of the system and how it works against victims, like myself.
 My experience was a devastating blow to my confidence and trust.